Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Introduction

-Although HE provides an extra layer of security to network computing by allowing for addition and multiplication of ciphertexts, it also has its own drawbacks depending on the chosen encryption algorithm.
-For Fully Homomorphic Encryption (FHE) schemes based on the Learning With Errors (LWE) problem, the limitations are the gradual corruption of data depending on the amount of ciphertext operations, and the number of operations other than addition and multiplication (in case bootstrapping techniques are not utilized for the sake of real-time operation)\cite{kim2020}.
-The former issue is especially challenging for dynamic controllers which require recursive updates of the system's state.
+Although HE provides further security to network computing by allowing for addition and multiplication of ciphertexts, it also has its own drawbacks depending on the chosen encryption algorithm.
+For HE schemes based on the Learning With Errors (LWE) problem, the limitations are the gradual corruption of data depending on the amount of ciphertext operations, and the number of operations other than addition and multiplication, in case bootstrapping techniques are not utilized for the sake of real-time operation \cite{kim2020}.
+These issues are especially challenging for dynamic controllers which require recursive updates of the system's state.
 Two methods exist to mitigate this limitation.

 An approach proposed by Murguia et al. \cite{Reset_HE} is to periodically reset the controller's state to its initial value.
 Alternatively, bootstrapping can be used to refresh the state unlimitedly \cite{Boot_FHE}.
-These methods increase computational complexity of the process or admit performance degradation, making them less attractive for practical uses.
-In this work we consider integral controller design so that, following the observations of previous research \cite{Shim_2019,Integer_Dynamic}, it is made possible to update the encrypted system's state for an infinite time horizon without its reset, nor data corruption.
+These methods increase computational complexity of the process or lead to performance degradation, making them less attractive for practical uses.
+In this work, we consider integral controller design so that, following the observations of previous research \cite{Shim_2019,Integer_Dynamic}, it is made possible to update the encrypted system's state for an infinite time horizon without its reset, nor performance degradation.
 In particular, we present a scheme that allows for the control of a distributed dynamic multi-agent formation using homomorphic encryption.

 Distributed formation control refers to the design of distributed controllers for steering all robots to reach and maintain a prescribed formation shape based on local information from on-board sensor systems.
 The desired formation shape is typically defined using the specific relative information to the neighbours, such as, distance, relative position, feature or bearing information.
 Correspondingly, the local controller uses the same information obtained from the sensor to steer the robot towards the right direction and distance.
 We refer to \cite{oh2015} for a comprehensive review on the gradient-based formation control approaches.
 Among these methods, distance-based approach has been widely adopted as it is based on local coordinate frame, as well as, local relative measurement, enabling full distributed implementation of the control law \cite{marina2015}.
 Once the formation shape can be maintained, high-level group tasks can be carried out accordingly, such as, performing group motion \cite{de2016distributed}.